truongd8593/mfix/USER_GUIDE.md

 The Main toolbar is always visible and contains the major actions of the GUI.
-This includes opening the File menu, Saving the project, Starting a simulation, Pausing a simulation, Stoping a simulation, Reseting the project, and opening the parameter dialog.
+This includes opening the File menu, Saving the project, Starting a simulation, Pausing a simulation, Stopping a simulation, Resetting the project, and opening the parameter dialog.

 | Icon                                              | Description                                                               |